 I am trying my luck at growing 6 mandarin orange trees from seed inside my home.
 So far they seem to be doing good, the tallest one is about 24 inches and the smallest is about 18 inches.
 And I got the seeds from some seedless Mandarin oranges LOL.
-I am about to transplant them into larger pots and am wondering if used coffee grounds would be good for them.
-I really don't have any luck at growing anything, I'm a guy that can kill a cactus.

 it is generally considered to be a good thing to add coffee grounds to a compost pile

 specifically for citrus, it is also found to be a good thing because it helps bring the pH of the soil down ONLY IF your soil pH is too basic.
 The tree will not thrive if the soil is too acid, so I would recommend getting a pH strip to test your soil first.